avr-aics-riken/HIVE/README.md

 * cmake 2.8 or later
 * Autotools
-* MPI compiler(optional for macosx and linux x64 environment)
+* MPI C/C++ compiler(optional for macosx and linux x64 environment)
 * Zoltan v.3.81(Required when you build HIVE with PDMlib support)
 * fpzip 1.0.1(Required when you build HIVE with PDMlib support)
 * cgnslib 3.2.1(Required when you build HIVE with UDMlib support)
 * netcdf4 4.2.1.1(Required when you build HIVE with CDMlib support)
 * HDF5 1.8.10 patch1(Required when you buil HIVE with CDMlib support)
   * Use brew install hdf5 for MacOSX.
+* Fortran compiler(e.g. gfortran.
+Optional.
+Required for building CDMlib)

 ## git clone